I’m Em. I’m the owner and artist behind Em Somerville Illustration.

 My creative process is not a complicated one.
 I jot down ideas on a near constant basis.
 My phone, laptop, and billions of notebooks are filled with lists of thoughts.
 I take photos of books, stationery, stickers, anything wonderful I come across throughout my day that may inspire an idea.
 I draw pen-to-paper, scan my sketches and then outline and colour using a Wacom tablet.
 The scratch of my digital pen goes perfectly with loud music and a cup of tea.
 I draw anything and everything I enjoy, which results in a mismatched, quirky collection of art.
 I love that someone can pick up a couple of nerdy prints for themselves, and grab art for their child’s nursery at the same time.

-It would be ideal if I had some kind of wonderfully deep story behind my art, but really, I just like to draw in my underwear sometimes.
+Really, I just like to draw in my underwear sometimes.
 I have an ever-evolving list of new ideas and new directions to take my art in, and I can’t wait to bring some of those ideas to life.
 My hope is simple - to create something that will add a little magic to your existence.

 Lisa Currie's 'The Scribble Project' group exhibition at Melbourne’s City Library Gallery.
 June 2014.
-MY PIECE.

 Project Numbat group exhibition at Little Creatures Brewery, Perth.
 Jan-Feb 2015.